Break the deadlock with litigation insurance for shareholder disputes

 - Payment of the premium is deferred until the conclusion of the case and is contingent on a successful outcome.

 - Insured clients will have access to disbursement funding from Temple Funding, a subsidiary of Temple Legal Protection.
-This can be used to fund the court issue fee, expert reports and mediation.
+This can be used to fund, without risk to your client, the court issue fee, expert reports and mediation.

 Getting the timing right

-The policy is purchased after a legal dispute arises.
+The litigation insurance policy is purchased after a legal dispute arises.

 The best time to send a case to us is as soon as you are reasonably able to assess the merits of the claim.
 Usually, this is after your investigation and the pre-action correspondence has been completed, and before proceedings are issued.
-However, cases can be referred to us at any stage of the case.
+However, cases can be referred to us at any stage.

 Your questions answered